 (c) For the first meeting of the Board to be held immediately following the election of directors at an annual or special meeting of the members or for a meeting of the Board at which a director is appointed to fill a vacancy in the Board, no notice of such meeting need be given to the director or directors so elected or appointed in order for the meeting to be duly constituted, provided that a quorum of the directors is present.

-8.02 Chair.
-The Commodore, and in his or her absence, the Vice-Commodore shall, when present, preside at all meetings of the Board and of the members.
-In the absence of both the Commodore and Vice-Commodore at a meeting of the Board, the directors present shall choose one of their number to be Chair of the meeting.
+6.02 Chair.
+The Chairperson, when present, will preside at all meetings of the Board and of the members.
+In the absence of the Chairperson at a meeting of the Board, the directors present shall choose one of their number to be Chair of the meeting.

-8.03 Quorum.
-A quorum at any meeting of the Board shall be the presence in person of five of the directors.
+6.03 Quorum.
+A quorum at any meeting of the Board shall be the presence in person of ⅔’s of the directors.